Mortal Kombat 3: Commercial

-In the United States, RePlay reported Mortal Kombat 3 to be the most-popular arcade game in May 1995.
+In the United States, RePlay reported Mortal Kombat 3 to be the most popular arcade game of May 1995.
 Mortal Kombat 3 was one of three 1995 recipients of the American Amusement Machine Association's Diamond Awards (which are based strictly on sales achievements), along with Sega's Daytona USA and SNK's Neo Geo MVS.
 It was the highest-grossing arcade conversion kit of 1995 in the United States.

 Williams Entertainment, which published the Super NES and Genesis versions, reported combined sales of 250,000 copies in the first weekend they were available, placing them among the best-selling games of 1995.
 The Super NES version had sold more than one million copies by November 23, 1995.
 It went on to be the best-selling home video game of 1995 in the United States.
 Mortal Kombat 3 was nominated for the Video Software Dealers Association's "Video Game of the Year" for 1995, losing to Donkey Kong Country 2.